microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_packages.md

 # Modify  your package
 touch ../SPECS/nano/nano.spec
 touch ../SPECS/nano/opessh.spec

+# Update signature files, or tell the tools to do it automatically
+sha256sum ../SPECS/nano/my_new_nano_file.txt
+vim ../SPECS/nano/nano.signatures.json
+# --- or ---
+signature_handle="SRPM_FILE_SIGNATURE_HANDLING=update"

 # OPTIONAL:
 #   This is the path to the toolchain as described above.